BurkovBA/BurkovBA.github.io/content/blog/2021-08-26-1/index.md

 In the [condition numbers post](/2021-08-23-1) we considered two kinds of matrix norms: operator norm and Frobenius norm.

-In this post it would be appropriate to mention another family of norms: [Schatten norms](https://en.wikipedia.org/wiki/Schatten_norm) and their important special case, [Nuclear norm]()
+In this post it would be appropriate to mention another family of norms: [Schatten norms](https://en.wikipedia.org/wiki/Schatten_norm) and their important special case, [Nuclear norm/Trace norm](Mirsky’s inequality)

+Trace norm is awesome: if you take a rectangular matrix, apply L1 regularization to it, and apply a Trace lasso to it, you will effectively find low-rank approximations of your matrix, giving you a nice alternative to non-negative matrix approximation!
+See [Trace Lasso](https://arxiv.org/pdf/1109.1990.pdf) paper.
+Hence, amazingly, the problems of sparse and low-rank approximations are interconnected.

-TODO: connection to L1-norm, compressed sensing, affine rank minimization problem, sparse identification of nonlinear dynamical systems.
+Read more on affine rank minimization problem and sparse identification of nonlinear dynamical systems, if you find this topic interesting.

 ### A new perspective on Frobenius norm

-Singular values also provide another perspective on Frobenius norm: it is a square root of sum os squares of singular values:
+Singular values also provide another perspective on Frobenius norm: it is a square root of sum of squares of singular values:

 $\Vert A \Vert_F = \sqrt{\sum \limits_{i=1}^{m} \sum \limits_{j=1}^{n} |a_{i,j}^2|} = \sqrt{\sum \limits_{k=1}^{min(m,n)}\sigma_k^2}$

-TODO: prove this fact!
+To see this, consider a Gram matrix $A^T A = \begin{pmatrix} 1 && 2 && 3 \\ 4 && 5 && 6 \\ \end{pmatrix} \cdot \begin{pmatrix} 1 && 4 \\ 2 && 5 \\ 3 && 6 \\ \end{pmatrix}$.

+Obviously, the diagonal elements of Gram matrix are sums of squares of the rows of matrix $A$.

+Hence, the trace of Gram matrix equals to Frobenius norm of matrix $A$.
+At the same time, as we know, trace of Gram matrix equals to the sum of eigenvalues of Gram matrix or sum of squares of singular values of the original matrix $A$.

+This fact, I believe, gives rise to an uncannily useful family of statements, called [ Weyl’s perturbation theorem](https://www.arpapress.com/Volumes/Vol6Issue4/IJRRAS_6_4_02.pdf) or a similar [Hoffman–Wielandt inequality for Hermitian matrices](https://case.edu/artsci/math/mwmeckes/matrix-analysis.pdf) in matrix analysis.
+Both results are generalized by Mirsky’s inequality.

+Informally speaking, they state that if two matrices differ in Frobenius norm by less than $c$, their respective eigenvalues (also differ by less that $c$.
+This theorem, for instance, lets us prove that eigenvalues of a Toeplitz matrix converge to the eigenvalues of a circulant matrix.

 ### Operator/spectral norm